Hanukkah music: Eight Days of Hanukka

 "Eight Days of Hanukka" is a Hanukkah song written by Senator Orrin Hatch and Madeline Stone, a Jewish songwriter from the Upper West Side of Manhattan who specializes in Christian music.
 The song was written at the suggestion of Jeffrey Goldberg.

 Hanukkah Hey Ya

 "Hanukkah Hey Ya" is a Hanukkah spoof of a chart-topping 2003 OutKast song, "Hey Ya!," by American comedian Eric Schwartz.
 The song was made into an e-card in 2004.
 In 2009 Nefesh B'Nefesh produced a Hanukkah Flash Mob viral video that became a major success.
 The mob assembled on Jerusalem's Ben Yehuda Street and was choreographed by new immigrant Marvin Casey.

 Candlelight

 "Candlelight" is a song written and sung by The Maccabeats, an undergraduate a cappella group at Yeshiva University.
 The song is a cover parody of "Dynamite" by Taio Cruz, with lyrics retelling the Hanukkah story.
 It was released in late 2010 and quickly achieved viral status.
 Since 2010, The Maccabeats have produced an annual Hanukkah music video.

+Hanukkah Rocks

+This is an album of ten original songs written and performed by Adam Gardner of Guster and Dave Schneider of the Zambonis, as a side project called The LeeVees, released in 2005.
+Their motivation stemmed from an observation that there was a dearth of contemporary songs about that holiday.
+They also had a collaboration with Matisyahu called "Outside of December."